sausau02/sausau02/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👩‍💻 Data Analyst Apprentice - Trust and Safety @Google 🚀 Microsoft Certified Data Analyst Associate.
-🎯 Passionate about converting data into insights and building frameworks for decision-making.
+- 🎯 Passionate about converting data into insights and building frameworks for decision-making.
-👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.
+- 👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.
-🌱 I’m currently learning Machine Learning and Python.
+- 🌱 I’m currently learning Machine Learning and Python.
-⚡ Fun fact - I love to pay attention to details :)
+- ⚡ Fun fact - I love to pay attention to details :)